 In late 2014, I sent out a tweet asking if people would be interested if I started a weekly longform newsletter.
 Hundreds of people replied or favorited the tweet.
 One of the replies was from a Harvard senior named Jacob Feldman.
 He volunteered to help me get a newsletter off the ground because, he said, my tweeted stories had become “part of my journalism education.”
 I was touched, and reached out to him.
 And the first few SLRs, sent to a surprisingly large crowd of nearly 1,000 early subscribers, were produced by Jacob.
 He didn’t just design and produce the SLR, he was a curator with a keen eye who can write extraordinarily well.
 And so from the beginning, we’ve been equal partners on this project.
 Jacob is a business reporter at Sportico and a huge talent who works extremely hard.
 Many of the best things about the SLR—including its simple, beautiful design, one of the finest of any newsletter—are Jacob Feldman’s creations.
 I’m so grateful to him, and I’m lucky he’s my friend.

 Why do you have senior editors and guest editors?

 And Jack Shafer, Politico’s veteran media critic who selects The Classic Read, has been with us from the very first SLR.
 Jack’s leap of faith and trust in us, when this newsletter was just an idea, is something I’ll always be grateful for.
-And we’ve added senior editors who offer their weekly picks from the worlds of photography, documentaries, podcasts, books, music, magazine covers, comic books, and more.
+And we’ve added outstanding senior editors who offer their weekly picks from the worlds of photography, podcasts, books, fiction, music, magazine covers, comic books, documentaries and more.
 We couldn’t do this without them.
 We are so grateful that they contribute every week and help make the SLR special.